ebelinski/apilevels/index.md

 <div class="footnotes">
   <ol>
     <li id="fn:1">
-      <p>Cumulative usage distribution figures were last updated on <b>December 13, 2024</b> using data from <a href="https://gs.statcounter.com/android-version-market-share/mobile-tablet/worldwide">Statcounter GlobalStats</a> and <a href="https://github.com/ebelinski/apilevels/blob/main/meta/android-usage-generator.swift">this script</a>.
+      <p>Cumulative usage distribution figures were last updated on January 9, 2025 using <b>December 2024</b> data from <a href="https://gs.statcounter.com/android-version-market-share/mobile-tablet/worldwide">Statcounter GlobalStats</a> and <a href="https://github.com/ebelinski/apilevels/blob/main/meta/android-usage-generator.swift">this script</a>.
 These figures may have changed significantly since the last update.
 You may update the figures yourself with a <a href="https://github.com/ebelinski/apilevels">pull request</a>. <a href="#fnref:1" class="reversefootnote">↩</a></p>
     </li>
     <li id="fn:2">
       <p>The codenames for Android 10 and above in the table are the internal codenames.
 Beginning with Android 10, Google dropped the usage of codenames publicly. <a href="#fnref:2" class="reversefootnote">↩</a></p>